 7 minute read

-As a child my parents and I would bake desserts together.
-Cakes, pies, cookies, the occasional empanada.
+As a child I would often help my parents bake desserts: cakes, pies, cookies, the occasional empanada.
 There would be these leftover bits of pie crust or corners of cookie dough strewn across the countertop after each of our creations was placed in the oven.
 These my mother would gather onto a cookie sheet, cover in cinnamon and sugar, and bake for a few minutes.
 They were practical and delicious treats that my brother and I were allowed to enjoy immediately.
 We called them Katie Cookies, after her.

 That was 35 years ago.
 Now, my mother is intentionally dying of thirst.
 If she succeeds it will bring a peaceful close to a long period of confusion.
 Dementia and involuntary institutionalization has not been kind to her and the time has finally come for her to end it.